MeganBlazevic/CityBike_Tableau/README.md

 ### Data Sets
 I had the opporuntity to pick which datasets I wanted to use.
 At first I was going to use 2021 and 2022.
 Then I decided to look specifically had June (the start of summer) to see what the differences are.
 I contimplated using a 5 year range, but settled on 3 years (2018, 2019, 2020) which was important as you had the covid epidemic during this time frame which may have adjusted bike usage.

+As the data sets are so large I was unable to upload my csv files or my actual data sets into GitHub.

 ## Map and
 Create a map to show where all the various bike stations are across New York City.
 The map has the median age demographic interlayed in the map detail.
 This will show how the new bike stations are trending in the younger age population.